 –Dr. Susan Waserman, Dr. James R. Baker Jr., Dr. Wayne Shreffler, Dr. Anne Marie Ditto, Dr. Julia Upton, Dr. T. Ted Song.

-Assessing the Features and Design of Current Epinephrine Auto-Injectors
+Assessing Needle Length and Other Features of Current Epinephrine Auto-Injectors

 By Dr. Julie Brown

 Coroner Dr. Sean Cummings’ statements that the two 0.3 mg EpiPen devices 15-year-old Natasha Ednan-Laperouse had received raised “serious safety concerns,” with needle lengths that were “inherently unsafe,” appear to have been informed by guidelines issued by the U.K. Resuscitation Council, as well as the opinion of a consultant allergist, Dr. Alexandra Croom, who testified at the inquest.

 These conclusions from the inquest into Natasha’s death have not surprisingly alarmed patients with allergies who carry EpiPens and other similar epinephrine auto-injector (EAI) devices.
 In the United States, the maximum approved auto-injector dose is 0.3 mg, and the three marketed devices all have similar needle lengths for a given dose (approximately 0.6 inches for 0.3 mg devices, prescribed for patients weighing over 66 pounds).

 First, it is important to note that the statements about needle length in the U.K Resuscitation Council Guidelines for Healthcare Providers on the Emergency Treatment of Anaphylactic Reactions outline needle lengths that are appropriate for administering epinephrine with a needle and syringe, not with an auto-injector.
 Secondly, while these guidelines recommend an adult dose of 0.5 mg, the guidelines again specify that this is for healthcare providers, and do not apply to auto-injector use.